nationalarchives/tna-cloud-prototype/README.md

 The National Archives Cloud plugin for WordPress

-## 1.0 WordPress nested Multisite WordPress setup on a dev machine
+## 1.0 Development setup: WordPress nested Multisite WordPress

 ### 1.1 Create host for WordPress in MAMP Pro